§ 23-20.8-3. Practice of massage therapy License required Use of title limited Qualifications for licenses continuing education Fees.

-(c) It shall be unlawful to advertise the practice of massage using the term massage or any other term that implies a massage technique or method in any public or private publication or communication by a person not licensed by the state of Rhode Island department of health as a massage therapist.
+(c) It shall be unlawful to advertise the practice of massage therapy using the term massage therapy, or any other term that implies a massage technique or method, in any public or private publication or communication by a person not licensed by the state of Rhode Island department of health as a massage therapist.
 Any person who holds a license to practice as a massage therapist in this state may use the title "licensed massage therapist" and the abbreviation "LMT."
-No other persons may assume such title or use such abbreviation or any other word, letters, signs, or figures to indicate that the person using the title is a licensed massage therapist.
-A massage therapist's name and license number must conspicuously appear on all of the massage therapist's advertisements.
-A massage therapist licensed under this chapter must conspicuously display his or her license in his or her principal place of business.
-If the massage therapists does not have a principal place of business or conducts business in any other location, he or she must have a copy of his or her license available for inspection while performing any activities related to massage therapy.
+No other persons may assume this title or use such abbreviation or any other word, letters, signs, or figures to indicate that the person using the title is a licensed massage therapist.
+A massage therapist's name and license number must conspicuously appear on all of the massage therapist's print and electronic material.
+A massage therapist licensed under this chapter must have available his or her license in all places of business practice.

-(2) Applicants for biennial licensure renewal shall meet continuing education requirements as prescribed by the board.
-On application for renewal of license, massage therapists shall attest to completion of six (6) hours annually in scope of practice-specific offerings that may include, but not be limited to:
+(2) Applicants for annual licensure renewal shall meet continuing education requirements as prescribed by the board.
+On application for renewal of license, massage therapists shall attest to completion of six (6) continuing education units annually that may include, but not be limited to:

 (i) Formal presentations;

-(iii) Coursework from a regionally accredited college/university; and/or
+(iii) Coursework from a massage school or program, accredited college/university; and/or

-Such programs or offerings shall be approved or sponsored by a board-approved organization.
-The board shall require no more than two (2) hours of ethics or standards of practice biennially.
+The programs or offerings shall be approved or sponsored by a board-approved organization.

-(3) A licensee who fails to complete the continuing education requirements described herein may be subject to disciplinary action pursuant to § 5-40-13 of this chapter.
+(3) A licensee who fails to complete the continuing education requirements described herein may be subject to disciplinary action pursuant to § 5-40-13.

 (4) A license may be denied to any applicant who fails to provide satisfactory evidence of completion of continuing education relevant to massage therapy as required herein.

-(5) The board may waive the requirement for these educational requirements if the board is satisfied that the applicant has suffered hardship, which may have prevented meeting the educational requirements.
+(5) The board may waive the requirement for continuing education if the board is satisfied that the applicant has suffered hardship that may have prevented meeting the educational requirements.

 (e) The fee for original application for licensure as a massage therapist and for annual license renewal shall be as set forth in § 23-1-54.
 Fees for all other licenses under this chapter shall be fixed in an amount necessary to cover the cost of administering this chapter.